dkang13/4D-Raymarching/README.md

     - Change the camera setup for rendering higher-definition frames using Path Tracing
     - Implemented a few more 4D primitives:
         -

+What we borrowed:
+    - Raymarching framework
+    - basic distance functions for 4d objects